 On flights that offer food for purchase, your child will receive one complimentary food item.
 In case your child is on a flight where food is not available for purchase, you may want to also pack some snacks for your child to enjoy during the flight.
 Please avoid packing snacks that consist of gels or liquids in quantities larger than 3.4 ounces as such items may be allowed on board, but must be declared to the TSA at the security checkpoint for screening.

-An airline representative will meet your child upon landing and escort your child to his or her connecting gate, if applicable, or to the arrivals area to meet the person designated to pick up your child.
-Explain to your child in advance the importance of waiting for a uniformed airline representative to escort him or her between connecting gates and/or to the arrivals area.
+An airline representative will meet your child upon landing and escort your child to the arrivals area to meet the person designated to pick him or her up.
+Explain to your child in advance the importance of waiting for a uniformed airline representative to act as an escort to the arrivals area.
 Older children may feel capable of navigating through an airport alone, but failure to follow United’s unaccompanied minor policies can cause unnecessary anxiety for both the child and those responsible for the child and may place your child at risk.

 What if my child’s travel is affected by delays, cancellations or other problems?

 It can be very stressful when flights do not operate as planned, especially for unaccompanied children.
 In the case of weather or other delays and cancellations, United will contact you or the person designated to meet your child at his or her final destination.
 You can also track the status of the flight on united.com.
 Advise your child to remain with a United representative at all times.
 Consider giving your child a calling card or teaching him or her how to make collect calls so he or she can reach you.

 My child is on medication; how is this handled?